Main / Shopping Guides / Wood, colours and finishes

 Wood, colours and finishes

 In this guide, I help you choose the perfect wood and finish for your instruments and accessories.
-We offer structural woods like beech and pine, and decorative woods such as oak, cherry, wenge, and sapele, each with its own unique characteristics.
-Additionally, you can select from matte, satin, or glossy finishes, which can be applied to both varnishes and paints, allowing you to customize your piece according to your aesthetic and functional preferences.
+Sonata Custom products employ structural woods like beech and pine, and decorative woods such as oak, cherry, wenge, and sapele, each with its own unique characteristics.
+Additionally, you can select from a variety of finishes, allowing you to customize your piece according to your aesthetic and functional preferences.

 Structural woods